olaanalyst/Superstore-Products-Report/README.md

 ## Insights
-To gain a comprehensive understanding for each products performances, i've employed different chart to represent each products.

 ## KPIs
 The Key Performance Indicators for the Superstore from January 2014 to December 2014 highlight a diverse product range and substantial overall sales, with a total SIX (6) products, the Superstore managed to achieve a remarkable total sales figure of 1,356,988 units.
 Among the product categories, Wines stands out with th highest sales at 680,816 units, followed by Meat at 373,968 units.
 Gold, Fish, Sweet and fruit products contribute significantly to the overall sales, with 98,609, 84,057, 60,621, and 58,917 units.
 Understanding these KPIs provides insights into the products mix's performance.